 Vaccination reduced the threat of potentially life-threatening disease by helping the body develop immunity.
 Proper immunization can protect against life-threatening cancer and a collection of infectious diseases.
-The South Dakota Immunization Program aims to protect all South Dakotans against vaccine preventable disease by increasing immunization coverage levels of children and adults.
+The South Dakotans against vaccine preventable disease by increasing immunization coverage levels of children and adults.